 Prayer after Miscarriage

-After a miscarriage, pour out your grief before God.
-He is right there with you and grieving with you.
+After a miscarriage, pour out your grief and sense of loss before God.
+He is right there with you and mourning with you.
 You may not know what to pray, so let me help you get started.

 “Dear Lord, I am so heartbroken right now.
 My dreams have been crushed and I just don’t know how to deal with this.
 I wanted this baby so badly!
 Please help me to trust in You in the midst of my pain.
 I know that You are right here with me every step of the way.
 I don’t understand, but I know that You love me still.
 I know You have a plan for me.
 Bring peace and comfort to my heart that only You can give.
 Give me the strength to get through each day as I depend on You.
 In Jesus’ name I pray, Amen.”